enzuru/.emacs.d/README.md

 - `lispy` over `paredit`
 - `sly` over `slime`
 - `prism` over `rainbow-delimiters` and `rainbow-blocks`
-- `gptel` over the dozens of other clients
+- `gptel` over the dozens of other LLM clients

 My code harmoniously integrates around 200 different packages.
 I provide a modular code architecture that is easy to fork, mold into your own, and rebrand.
 If you want your own well-documented vanilla `.emacs.d` (rather than a starter kit) but also don't want to start from scratch, this repo is for you.